satchelbaldwin/patternscript/readme.md

 ## inspiration

-(bulletml)[https://www.asahi-net.or.jp/~cs8k-cyu/bulletml/index_e.html], the go-to existing declarative way to write these patterns
+[bulletml](https://www.asahi-net.or.jp/~cs8k-cyu/bulletml/index_e.html), the go-to existing declarative way to write these patterns

-visualizer ideas were inspired (by this implementation)[https://github.com/emillon/bulletml] of the above format
+visualizer ideas were inspired [by this implementation](https://github.com/emillon/bulletml) of the above format

 ## features